 What is bodily injury liability mean in terms of auto insurance?
-The short answer is that bodily injury liability insurance helps pay for medical expenses and lost income for those you injure in accident you cause.
-It is one component of liability car insurance, which is required to drive legally.
+The short answer is that bodily injury liability insurance helps pay for medical expenses and lost income for those you injure in an accident you cause.
+It is one component of liability car insurance, which is required in most states.

-Bodily injury liability (BI) pays, up to your policy limits, for injuries or death that you (the policyholder), or other drivers covered by your car insurance policy, are found responsible for after a motor vehicle accident.
-Policy terms vary but typically bodily injury liability car insurance will pay, up to your policy limits, for:
+Bodily injury liability pays, up to your policy limits, for injuries or death that you (the policyholder), or other drivers covered by your car insurance policy, are found responsible for after a motor vehicle accident.
+Policy terms vary, but typically bodily injury liability car insurance will cover:

 - Medical expenses